Bump attractors and waves in networks of leaky integrate-and-fire neurons: Travelling waves in the continuum model

 \Cref{prop:nu} suggests a simple way to compute a \tw{m}, by determining its $m+1$ \emph{coarse variables} $(c,T)$, as a solution to the following \emph{coarse problem}:

 \begin{problem}[Computation of \tw{m}] Find $(c,T) \in \RSet_{> 0} \times \RSet^{m}$ such that $T_1< \cdots < T_m$ and

-\end{problem} \Cref{eq:nuThreshCross} of the coarse problem imposes that the travelling wave profile crosses the threshold $1$ when $\xi \to cT^-_j$.
+\end{problem} \Cref{eq:nuThreshCross} of the coarse problem imposes that the travelling wave profile crosses the threshold $1$ when $\xi \to cT^-_j$, which is a necessary and sufficient condition to ensure $v_m = 1$ in $\mathbb{F}_\tau$ (see \cref{cor:limits}).
 As expected, if $\nu_m$ is a travelling wave profile, then so is $\nu_m(\xi+\xi_0)$ for any $\xi_0 \in \RSet$; \Cref{eq:phaseCond} fixes the phase of the travelling wave, by imposing that the profile crosses threshold as $\xi \to 0^-$.

 If $m=1$, \Crefrange{eq:phaseCond}{eq:nuThreshCross} of the coarse problem reduce to a compatibility condition for the speed $c$,

 which implicitly defines an existence curve for \tw{1} in the ($c$,$I$)-plane.
 This result is in agreement with what was found in \cite{Osan:2004ko,Ermentrout1998c}.
 Existence curves in other parameters are also possible, and are at the core of the numerical bifurcation analysis presented in detail in the sections below.